bushlab-ucl/DirectNeuralBiasing/README.md

 ## Signal Processor

-The Signal Processor is the backbone of the program.
+The `SignalProcessor` is the backbone of `DirectNeuralBiasing`.
 You can add filters, detectors, and triggers to it.
 It processes an array of samples in a structured manner.

 ### `SignalProcessor` Struct